 Health Benefits Of Eating Blackberries During Pregnancy

 Blackberries not only improve your taste while expecting but also ensure a healthy pregnancy.
 The benefits of blackberries during pregnancy are as follows:

 1. Aids Fetal Brain Development:

 Blackberry is a natural source of energy which prevents you from feeling fatigued and sluggish, particularly in the later stages of pregnancy.
 You can eat about five servings of the berries.
 The low sodium and fat content in the fruit promotes an appropriate development of your fetus’ brain.

 2. Prevents Birth Defects:

-Blackberries are a rich source of folate, which is a vital nutrient to prevent the risk of various birth defects for your unborn baby.
-Eating blackberry during pregnancy prevent the risk of development of spina bifida, limb, and cardiovascular birth defect, and other kinds of birth defects in your unborn baby.
-Also, blackberries help reduce the risk of miscarriage (3).
+Blackberries are a rich source of folate, a vital nutrient to prevent the risk of various congenital disabilities for your unborn baby.
+Eating blackberries during pregnancy prevents the risk of developing spina bifida, limb, congenital cardiovascular disability, and other kinds of congenital disabilities.
+Also, blackberries help reduce the risk of miscarriage.

 3. Treats Constipation:

 The fiber content in the blackberries promotes digestion and prevents the risk of digestive disorders.
 The insoluble fiber content promotes easy and effective water absorption in your large intestine and prevents constipation during pregnancy.